I nod. “I was just out there for a few months earlier this year. And now I’m headed back.”

 You know, you hear all those Motown songs your whole life, and at first you’re waiting to meet someone like that, someone who’s just made for you, that heaven must have sent from above.
 And then you get let down, have fantasies shattered, and you get jaded.
 And then you forget about all it.
 And then there comes Tirana, barreling outta nowhere—karaoking to Black Sabbath, knocking on your door when you’re not even outta bed yet, a greasy bag of byrek he picked up for you for breakfast, when you’ve been out dancing all night together, and you think, Well holy shit.

 He was fun and he liked to do all the cheap shit I like to do, and we spent 5 days pretty much just walking around and partying all night.
 I smoked too many cigarettes and let him order me Coke, which I normally never drink, and eventually on like the third night, he leans over real serious and says:

 “No,” I say.

 A thoughtful pause: “What religion is that?”

-And I let out a laugh like a bomb exploding: “The religion of me, dog!”
+And I let out a laugh: “The religion of me!”

 I didn’t mind his gypsies or his busted sidewalks or the smell of vegetables rotting in his alleyways, and the murals painted on his Soviet-style block buildings really did a lot to brighten him up, like a fresh shave beside shaggy hair you know he hasn’t had cut in years.